mukhater480/manimgui/README.md

 ![screencap](screencap.png)

 Low-capability GUI for Manim, primarily for generating preset scenes.
+Currently, there are a measly three scenes to choose from, but I'll be working on expanding and classifying those in the near future.

 # Instructions